alligrader/legacy-gradebook-backend/roadmap.md

 Currently, all models are incomplete.
 Once I added privileges and roles, everything that I had done was undone.
 It's kind of demoralizing, so I haven't touched it in a little while.

+I need to add a table for an organization and maybe a team.

 Right now there are tests and implementations of Teacher and Student objects.
 However, with the addition of the ACL, there should no longer be Teacher and Student objects.
 Instead, there should only be a User table.

 I did the first step to resolving this, which is to move the model tests into their own package.
 Then, I should make a new empty package for database tests, and then cherrypick over the testing code from the old package.
 I need to implement the privileges tests and database code, and then I can finish the implementation of the ORM on all of the other objects.